t-sin/rosa/README.markdown

 :abstract

-Rosa is a simple markup language to treat *named* text data.
+Rosa is a simple markup language for text parts with metadata.

 :basis